leonakao/starter-pack/readme.md

 - composer
 - volta
 - zsh
-- ohMyZsh
+- oh my zsh
-- Fira Code
+- fira code font

 I suggest use the **volta** to install node and yarn afterward.